semanux/website/README.md

 1. Go into the directory of the repository with `cd semanux-website`.
 1. Install the dependencies into a local `vendor` directory with `bundle install --path vendor`.
 1. Generate and serve the Website with `bundle exec jekyll serve --livereload`.
+1. Go to <http://localhost:4000> in the Web browser of your choice to view the generated site.

 ### Optional